paulfioravanti/steno-dictionaries/dictionaries/README.md

 | user.json                                                            |
 | commands.json                                                        |
 | main.json                                                            |

+Custom commands is on the top because there may be times where I want to override existing outlines to perform some command, rather than output text.

 This list is not meant to be prescriptive for any steno learners, just illustrative of the set of dictionaries I currently use.